Emergence of complex and spinor wave functions in Scale Relativity. II. Lorentz invariance and bi-spinors: Introduction

 One of the main achievements of this theory is the foundation of quantum mechanics on first principles.
 In its framework, the quantum mechanical postulates have been derived and the complex, then spinorial, then bi-spinorial nature of the wave function has been naturally recovered \cite{LN93,NC07,CN06,CN03,CN04}, while the corresponding quantum mechanical motion equations, the Schr\"odinger \cite{LN93}, Pauli \cite{CN06}, Klein-Gordon \cite{LN94,LN96} and Dirac \cite{CN03,CN04} equations have been demonstrated.

 The theory has also allowed us to generalize the quantum mechanical motion equations to the macrocopic realm.
 This is obtained when the ratio of the reduced Planck constant $\hbar$ over twice the electron mass, operating in the microscopic domain, is given a more general interpretation in terms of a macroscopic constant ${\cal D}$ whose value is linked to the physical system under study.
-We have been therefore able to derive a macroscopic Schr\"odinger-like equation with numerous applications in physics and other fields (see, e.g., \cite{LN11} for a review) and a macroscopic Dirac-like equation whose non-relativist limit might tentatively reproduce some turbulent fluid behavior \cite{MNC09}.
+We have been therefore able to derive a macroscopic Schr\"odinger-like equation with numerous applications in physics and other fields (see, e.g., Ref. \cite{LN11} for a review) and a macroscopic Dirac-like equation whose non-relativist limit might tentatively reproduce some turbulent fluid behavior \cite{MNC09}.

-The emergence of the complex numbers and their generalizations, the quaternions and the bi-quaternions, is issued from the successive doublings of the velocity fields due to the non-differentiability of the fractal functions representing the space-(time) coordinates.
-These doublings have been extensively studied in previous works (see, e.g., \cite{LN11} for a review).
+The emergence of the complex numbers and their generalizations, the quaternions, and the bi-quaternions, is issued from the successive doublings of the velocity fields due to the non-differentiability of the fractal functions representing the space-(time) coordinates.
+These doublings have been extensively studied in previous works (see, e.g., Ref. \cite{LN11} for a review).

-Now, a new and more detailed derivation of the way the two-valuedness of the mean velocity field emerges naturally in terms of a (+) and (-) velocity has been put forward in \cite{NC12} (Paper I).
-It yields $V$ and $U$ velocity fields, which are subsequently combined in terms of the complex velocity field ${\cal V} = V- i U$ used in the geodesic equation $\widehat{\rm d}{\cal V}/{\rm d}t=0$ written in the fractal 3-dimensional space and from which the Schr\"odinger equation is derived.
-We are led here to generalize these results to the 4-dimensional space-time, being therefore allowed to recover the complex 4-velocity field needed to obtain the Klein-Gordon equation.
+Now, a new and more detailed derivation of the way the two-valuedness of the mean velocity field emerges naturally in terms of a (+) and (-) velocity has been put forward in Ref. \cite{NC13} (Paper I).
+It yields $V$ and $U$ velocity fields, which are subsequently combined in terms of the complex velocity field ${\cal V} = V- i U$ used in the geodesic equation $\widehat{\rm d}{\cal V}/{\rm d}t=0$ written in the fractal three-dimensional space and from which the Schr\"odinger equation is derived.
+We are led here to generalize these results to the four-dimensional space-time, being therefore allowed to recover the complex 4-velocity field needed to obtain the Klein-Gordon equation.

 We extend then this two-valuedness to successive other doublings.
-We obtain thus naturally a more symmetric expression than that provided in \cite{CN03,CN04} for the bi-quaternionic velocity field yielding the bi-spinor and the Dirac equation, from which the spinor and the Pauli equation has been derived \cite{CN06}.
+We obtain thus naturally a more symmetric expression than that provided in Refs. \cite{CN03} and \cite{CN04} for the bi-quaternionic velocity field yielding the bi-spinor and the Dirac equation, from which the spinor and the Pauli equation have been derived \cite{CN06}.